MikeFot/Android--Custom-Views/README.md

 # Android--Custom-Views
 Repository for custom views for Android.

+##Platform
+Android Studio.

 ##Description
-This application contains a package with custom Android views (androidcustomviews) and a demo app (App).
-It will be reworked into a library.
+This application contains a module with custom Android views (androidcustomviews) and a demo app (App).
+As this is the initial commit, there are several things that still need to be done:
+- Views module reworked into a library.
+- More custom views will be added.
+- The demo will be released in Play Store.

 Views currently included:
 - Typewriter